Welcome, Seeker of Forbidden Knowledge, to Tuesday's puzzle, week 36 of the year 2025. (Simpler puzzle) and (Harder puzzle)

 ---|---|---|

-The murderer was the Doll Maker, using the Lobotomy Pick, at the College Campanile .
+The murderer was the Lighthouse Keeper, using the Coil of Rope, at the Warehouse Row .

 All the suspect's details: